edburns/arm-oraclelinux-wls-aks/README.md

 Please build `azure-javaee-iaas` first.

-Then running the following command to generate ARM package and upload to marketplace center.
+Then run the following command to generate ARM package and upload to marketplace center.

 ```bash
 $ mvn -Pbicep -Ddev -Passembly clean install